muppin/mastering-DevOps/Kubernetes/Explanation.md

 - whenever you delete a ds, all associated pods gets deleted.
 - if you want to keep pods assoaciated with those ds, use --cascade=false while deleting the ds.

+### Kubernetes ADD ons

+Kubernetes add-ons are additional components or functionalities that can be installed on a Kubernetes cluster to enhance its capabilities or provide additional features.
+These add-ons are often essential for managing and operating Kubernetes clusters effectively.
+Some common Kubernetes add-ons include:

+1. **Dashboard**: The Kubernetes Dashboard provides a web-based user interface for managing and monitoring Kubernetes clusters.
+It allows users to view and manage resources, inspect cluster metrics, and troubleshoot issues.

+2. **DNS**: Kubernetes clusters typically include a DNS add-on, such as CoreDNS or kube-dns, to provide DNS-based service discovery within the cluster.
+This allows pods and services to communicate with each other using DNS names.

+3. **Ingress Controller**: An Ingress controller manages external access to services running within the Kubernetes cluster.
+It provides features such as SSL termination, path-based routing, and load balancing for incoming traffic.

+4. **Container Network Interface (CNI)**: CNI plugins enable networking between pods and nodes in a Kubernetes cluster.
+They provide the necessary networking features, such as IP address management, routing, and isolation, to facilitate communication between containers.

+5. **Monitoring and Logging**: Add-ons such as Prometheus and Grafana are commonly used for monitoring Kubernetes clusters and applications running on them.
+These tools collect metrics and logs from various components of the cluster and provide dashboards for visualization and analysis.

+6. **Storage Provisioner**: Kubernetes storage add-ons, such as dynamic storage provisioners or CSI drivers, enable dynamic provisioning and management of storage volumes for persistent storage in Kubernetes clusters.

+7. **Service Mesh**: Service mesh technologies like Istio and Linkerd provide advanced networking and security features for microservices running on Kubernetes.
+They offer capabilities such as traffic management, load balancing, service discovery, and encryption.

+8. **Cluster Autoscaler**: The Cluster Autoscaler add-on automatically adjusts the size of the Kubernetes cluster based on resource utilization and workload demands.
+It scales the cluster by adding or removing nodes to maintain optimal resource usage.

+9. **Horizontal Pod Autoscaler (HPA)**: HPA automatically adjusts the number of replica pods for a deployment or replication controller based on CPU or custom metrics, ensuring that the application can handle varying levels of traffic.

+10. **Security Policies**: Kubernetes security add-ons, such as Pod Security Policies (PSPs) or admission controllers, enforce security policies and controls to protect the cluster and its workloads from malicious attacks or misconfigurations.

+These are just a few examples of Kubernetes add-ons.
+Depending on your specific requirements and use cases, you may choose to install additional add-ons to extend the functionality of your Kubernetes cluster.